DFBDev/Streamliner_FE/README.md

 ## SMTP Service Form
 Contains fields for email origin, email destination, SMTP password and local database password.
 Also uses fetch method in JavaScript to perform POST requests to the "/smtp" endpoint to queue an SMTP request via google's SMTP service.
 Effectively allows for the extraction and delivery of current student records within local database to desired email destination.

+## Project Structure
+* `/Index.html`: Contains HTML boilerplate, forms, font links and script links.
+As of v1.0.0, it is the only HTML file.
+* `/styles.css`: Contains stylings for `Index.html`.
+As of v1.0.0, it is the only CSS file.
+* `/handlers/submissionHandler.js`: Contains fetch function for executing post request and sending Student Information Form data as payload to the "/" endpoint.
+* `/handlers/smtpHandler`: Responsible for executing POST request to "/smtp" endpoint using fetch function.
+Pulls form data from SMTP Service Form and sends it as payload to said endpoint.

+## Changing/Modifying
+**COMING SOON**

 ### Made in pure HTML, CSS and JavaScript.